hyperledger-archives/avalon/docs/workload-tutorial/README.md

   ```

   If you are running Docker, run the utility from a Docker shell
-  specifying the Avalon Listner container:
+  specifying the Avalon Listener container:
   ```bash
   docker exec -it avalon-shell bash